toolness/rust-nycdb-csv-fun/README.md

 It will create revision 2 of the data, reporting the number of rows that were added and/or updated.

-You can now export the changed data with:
+You can now export the changed data to stdout with:

 ```
 nycsv export 2